Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 Initializing the system in $\ket{\psi_3}$ and quenching with the $\mathbb{Z}_2$ theory $H$ alone quickly leads to violation of the $\mathrm{U}(1)$ gauge symmetry, quantified through

 (light curves in Fig.~\ref{fig:u1_protection}a), where $\kappa=9$ normalizes the theoretical maximum of the gauge violation to unity.
 In contrast, by adding a moderately strong protection term $H_G$, the $\mathrm{U}(1)$ gauge violation is suppressed to small values throughout the entire evolution time (dark curves).
+Deviations between experimental data and noise-free simulations, which can be explained by a comprehensive noise model (Methods), are dominated by parasitic controlled phases appearing with the $\sqrt{\imunit\mathrm{SWAP}}^\dagger$ gates (Methods and Fig.~\ref{fig:u1_protection_noise_comparison}).

 This modification of the underlying gauge symmetry has dramatic repercussions on the entire system dynamics: In the $\mathbb{Z}_2$ theory (small $V/J$), the charges are free to move and we observe a strong dynamics also in the electric field (light curves in Fig.~\ref{fig:u1_protection}b).
-Instead, upon tuning the symmetry towards $\mathrm{U}(1)$ by means of $H_G$, charges stay confined and the electric field remains close to its initial value for the entire evolution time.
+Instead, upon tuning the symmetry towards $\mathrm{U}(1)$ by means of $H_G$, charges become frozen and the electric field remains close to its initial value for the entire evolution time.

 \textbf{Outlook.---}Our work opens the door to studying a wide range of phenomena in LGTs of coupled matter and gauge fields with discrete symmetries.
 Ideal target scenarios are, e.g., exotic out-of-equilibrium phenomena such as quantum many-body scars \cite{Aramthottil2022} and disorder-free localization \cite{Disorder-Free_Localization_2}.
+As the cited numerical studies suggest, the relevant features of these effects appear already at system sizes of $L=4-18$ and times around $Jt=10$.
+Increases in circuit depths of only a factor of $2-4$ may thus put these phenomena within reach of the capabilities presented here.
+In this effort towards larger coherence times, strongly-correlated systems given by gauge theories provide an ideal testbed for advanced error-mitigation strategies, such as probabilistic error cancellation \cite{Temme2017}, zero-noise extrapolation \cite{Li2017, Temme2017}, readout-error mitigation \cite{Maciejewski2020, Bravyi2021}, learning-based mitigation \cite{Czarnik2021, strikis2021learning-based}, purity constraints \cite{huggins2021virtual, obrien2023purification-based}, or approaches to mitigate parasitic gates \cite{Lao_2022}.
 Given the large computational challenges when attempting to connect early-time behavior to late-time dynamics, thermalization of gauge theories is another outstanding question with large relevance, e.g., to high-energy experiments such as heavy-ion collisions \cite{Berges2020}.
+A first step towards illuminating this type of question has been taken recently in an optical lattice setup simulating a $\mathrm{U}(1)$ gauge theory, where few gauge-invariant hopping events were sufficient to already see main features of thermalization \cite{Zhou2022}.